finbourne/lusid-sdk-python/sdk/docs/PortfolioGroupsApi.md

 # **get_portfolio_group_commands**
 > ResourceListOfProcessedCommand get_portfolio_group_commands(scope, code, from_as_at=from_as_at, to_as_at=to_as_at, filter=filter)

-[EARLY ACCESS] GetPortfolioGroupCommands: Get portfolio group commands
+[EARLY ACCESS] Get portfolio group commands

 Gets all the commands that modified a single portfolio group.